Systems Biology is a merger of Systems and Control Theory with Molecular and Cell Biology.

 This distinctive new approach promises solutions to some of today's most pressing and difficult problems in environmental protection, human health and energy production.
 It also provides an alternative perspective from which to consider, analyze and ultimately understand our living world.

 Some useful mathematical tools in Systems Biology are Control Theory, Complex Adaptive Systems Theory, Computational Intelligence, Complex Networks Theory, Dynamical Systems theory, Nonlinear Dynamics, Process Algebra, and Stochastic Processes.
-But also is very important to develop new experimental techniques to validate the theoretical analysis.
+But it is also very important to develop new experimental techniques to validate the theoretical analysis.

 Interesting Videos: